“The Whole Emphasis Is on Exams”: Inside Making History for Junior Cycle History

 For teachers navigating a new course, confidence is critical.

-Asked to summarise the book, the authors’ answers reflects its core purpose: “Exam focused, student friendly, up-to-date”
+Asked to summarise the book, the authors’ answer reflects its core purpose: “Exam focused, student friendly, up-to-date.”

-To see how Making History can support your Junior Cycle classroom, contact your local Gill Education representative today.
+To see how Making History 3rd ed can support your Junior Cycle classroom, contact your local Gill Education representative today.